29LT ZARID Slab: A Firm and Agile Typeface

-While the Latin letterforms follow the Latin Slab Serif typographic structures, the Arabic doesn’t follow a specific Arabic calligraphic style.
-It borrows from the overall calligraphic approach that is found in the Naskh and the Geometric Kufic styles and renders the outlines is a contemporary innovative way.
-It is an exercise of typographic balance between geometric and cursive outlines.
-The positive outlines balance the negative spaces and give a unique reading flow.
+While the Latin letterforms follow the Latin Slab Serif typographic structures, the Arabic has a freer signature look.
+Taking inspiration from the overall calligraphic approach found in the Naskh and geometric Kufic styles, the type prides itself of its contemporary innovative outlines.
+29LT Zarid Slab is the expression of typographic balance between geometric and cursive outlines.
+The positive outlines balance the negative spaces, giving the type a unique reading flow.